dokker19/dokker19/README.md

 - 👋 Hi, I’m @dokker19
 - 👀 I’m interested in software engineering and finance
-- 💻 I'm an Software Development Engineer @Amazon.
-I've also previosly interned as a software engineering intern at Samsung, as well as an algorithm developer at a and Clearpool Algorithmic Managemetn System at the Bank of Montreal (BMO).
+- 💻 I'm a Software Development Engineer @Amazon
+- 👨‍💻 I've previosly worked as a software engineering intern @Samsung, as well as an algorithm developer intern @Clearpool Group Algorithmic Management System, which is now a part of the Bank of Montreal (BMO)
 - 🎓I stuided Computer Science and Applied Math & Statistifcs @Johns Hopkins.
-I was a TA for Data Structures and Mathematical Foundations for Computer Science courses.
+I was a TA for Data Structures and Mathematical Foundations for Computer Science
-- 📫 How to reach me: dyang40@jh.edu / 443-477-8794
+- 📫 How to reach me: dkyang1023@gmail.com / dyang40@jh.edu / 443-477-8794

 <!--
 **dokker19/dokker19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.